w3c/mediacapture-transform/explainer.md

 * The TrackProcessor, which consumes a MediaStreamTrack's source and generates a stream of media frames (VideoFrame or AudioFrame)
-* The TrackGenerator, which consumes a stream of media frames and exposes a MediaStreamTrack interface, so that it can be used anywhere a MediaStreamTrack is currently attched.
+* The TrackGenerator, which consumes a stream of media frames and exposes a MediaStreamTrack interface, so that it can be used anywhere a MediaStreamTrack is currently attached.

-There is no connection between the stream generator and stream consumer that doesn't pass through Javascript; one can freely interconnect the streams in whatever fashion one sees fit.
+There is no connection between the stream generator and stream consumer that doesn't pass through JavaScript; one can freely interconnect the streams in whatever fashion one sees fit.

 ## Code Examples